ideaconsult/Toxtree.js/README.md

 	"<div>…</div>" +
 	"";
 ```
 Of course, it may have more than one lines, and also it is not _necessary_ to be jToxKit.template[] entry.
-However, `jToxKit.template` entries are automatically processed during `jToxKit.init()`, and everything in there becomes the (HTML) content of specially added `<div class="jtox-template"></div>` element in the of body of the target, user's page.
+However, `jToxKit.template` entries are automatically processed during `jToxKit.init()`, and everything in there becomes the (HTML) content of specially added `<div class="jtox-template"></div>` element in the end of body of the target, user's page.

 They also enable nesting, i.e.: